C H U R C H R E F O R M S E R I E S

 By Biblicism Institute

-In the past decades grace has been taught so much that Christians seem to have lost sight of God’s laws.
+In the past decades grace has been taught so much that many Christians have lost sight of God’s laws.

 Unfortunately, the act of following God’s commands has been labeled by some as legalism, a pejorative term that is simply an excuse to avoid obeying God’s decrees.